Perry County License Hearing Guide

 Hardship/Restricted License in Ohio

-Even if your license is suspended, you may be able to obtain a hardship or restricted license, allowing you to drive for essential purposes.
+Even if your license is suspended, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes.

-- IID Requirement: In many DUI cases, particularly for repeat offenders or those with high BAC levels, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+• IID requirement: Depending on the circumstances of your DUI arrest and prior record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back